MTG Phyrexia: All Will Be One release date, cards, and spoilers

 MTG Phyrexia: All Will Be One Commander decks

-Amazon first revealed the Commander decks releasing alongside Phyrexia: All Will Be One, and now the full lists have been revealed.
-The first, representing the baddies, is led by a relative of one our all time favourite MTG commanders, Atraxa!
-Ixhel, Descendant of Atraxa is a white, green, and black Phyrexian angel with Toxic 2, who lets you steal and cast other players’ cards provided they have a poison counter.
+Another ‘sort of leaky’ incident, the two Phyrexia All Will Be One Commander decks were revealed early on Amazon.
+The first, representing the baddies, is led by a relative of one our all time favourite MTG commanders, Atraxa.
+Ixhel, Descendant of Atraxa is a white, green, and black Phyrexian angel with Toxic 2, who lets you steal and cast other players’ cards, provided they have a poison counter.

 The Boros commander, Neyali, Sun’s Vanguard, leads the rebel’s Commander deck.
 She’s a token-based commander, letting you exile cards from your library and play them on turns when you attack with a token.